Keio University

 Prehistory

-There is a useful book for tracing the transitions of the Juku's corporate organization.
-It is titled "Jukukan-kyoku Shoshi" (A Brief History of the Keio Corporate Administration), the first volume of which was published in 1960 to mark the 100th anniversary of the founding of the Juku.
+There is a useful book for tracing the transition of the Juku's corporate organization.
+It is titled "Jukukan-kyoku Shoshi" (A Brief History of the Jukukan-kyoku), the first volume of which was published in 1960 to mark the 100th anniversary of the founding of the Juku.
 However, descriptions related to legal affairs first appear in the third volume, published in 2018.
 In the section on "Crisis Management Systems and Legal Response," it is noted that the "Legal Advisory Committee" (hereinafter referred to as the "LA Committee") was launched in 2000 as part of the progress in developing Keio University's crisis management system since the mid-90s.

 Establishment

-In October 2021, under President Kohei Itoh, the Keio University leadership announced the "Keio University Action Plan 2021–2025 Formulation Policy," and advocated for the "improvement of legal management and enhancement of response capabilities" as one of the priority items for developing the operational foundation.
-The subsequent "Medium-Term Plan 2021–2025" declared that the Juku would "establish a specialized section to centrally manage legal responses that have been handled by various departments within Keio (including affiliated schools), aiming to improve legal management and enhance response capabilities," as well as "improve the effectiveness of governance in response to legislative changes."
+In October 2021, under President Kohei Itoh, the Keio University leadership announced the "Policy for Formulating the Keio University Action Plan 2021–2025," which advocated for the "improvement of legal management and enhancement of response capabilities" as one of the priority items for developing the operational foundation.
+The subsequent "Medium-Term Plan 2021–2025" declared the intention to "establish a specialized section to centrally manage legal responses that have been handled by various departments within Keio (including affiliated schools), aiming to improve legal management and enhance response capabilities," as well as to "improve the effectiveness of governance in response to legislative changes."
 Following the "FY2022 Business Plan," preparations for the realization of the Office of Legal Affairs finally began.

 Operation

-A key feature of the Keio University Office of Legal Affairs is that it employs two in-house lawyers (one full-time and one part-time).
-Since April of this year, attorney Takashi Ushijima (1981 Faculty of Law) and attorney Makoto Morioka (1996 Faculty of Law) have assumed office as full-time and part-time in-house counsel, respectively.
-Both are excellent practitioners highly recommended by the Mita Hou-sou-kai.
-They are joined by administrative staff, including a director, a manager, and administrative clerks (one full-time, one contract), who perform legal duties under the supervision of the Vice-President in charge of legal affairs.
-Furthermore, because the Office of Legal Affairs is positioned within the "Jukukan-kyoku (Keio Corporate Administration) Organization," it does not have independent organizational regulations.
+Regarding the characteristics of the Keio University Office of Legal Affairs, the most notable is that it employs two in-house lawyers (one full-time and one part-time).
+Since April of this year, attorney Takashi Ushijima (1989, Faculty of Law) and attorney Makoto Morioka (1996, Faculty of Law) have assumed office as full-time and part-time in-house counsel, respectively.
+Both are excellent practitioners highly recommended by the Mita Hoso-kai.
+They are supported by administrative staff, including a director, a manager, and clerks (one full-time, one contract), and perform legal duties under the supervision of the Vice-President in charge of legal affairs.
+Additionally, as the Office of Legal Affairs is positioned within the "Keio University Jukukan-kyoku Organization," it does not have independent organizational regulations.

 I would like to ask for the support of all members of the Keio Gijuku Shachu.

-*Affiliations and titles are those at the time of publication.
+*Affiliations and titles are as of the time of publication.